0xstaark/SecTools/README.md

 #Usage:
 servtools 8000

-Can use the option --obf to server the scripts on the obfuscated folder
+Can use the option --obf to start the server in the obfuscated folder

 servtools 8000 --obf
 ```